indivisible-irl/Timetable/README.md

-	y Move String to int[] to the read stage and pass the int[]s around instead.
-	- Forget copy for the moment and use the resource.
+	y Move String to int[] to the read stage and pass the int[]s around instead. o Forget copy for the moment and use the resource.
 File or reader param?